Asana/random-one-on-one/README.md

 Make sure that you have created an Asana project with
 - At least 2 sections named **Members** and **Upcoming**
 - A task assigned to a user.
-Name the task to something destinct as the script finds all tasks with a given name assigned to this user
+Name the task to something distinct as the script finds all tasks with a given name assigned to this user

 For each member, add a task to the **Member** section and assign to a participating member.